GoUpNumber/gun.fun/src/formatting-output.md

 ## Tab separated `-t, --tabs`

-This format it useful for unix command line tools because it tab separates each field so things like `cut(1)` just work.
+This format it useful for UNIX command line tools because it tab separates each field so things like `cut(1)` just work.
 Output is tab separated and coin amounts are simply formatted as integers.

 The following will output how much you've lost in bets